-Establish performance goals In February of each year, management recommends to the human resources, health and compensation committee for review and recommendation to the board for approval: qualitative and quantitative corporate, division and individual performance goals for the short-term incentive plan; and quantitative performance goals for the PSUs under the medium-term incentive plan.
+Compensation process Establish In February of each year, management recommends to the human resources, health and compensation performance goals committee for review and recommendation to the board for approval: qualitative and quantitative corporate, division and individual performance goals for the short-term incentive plan; and quantitative performance goals for the PSUs under the medium-term incentive plan.
 Performance goals include the core commercial, financial, safety and operational objectives in our strategic plan, which is prepared by the executives and approved by the board.
 This includes the CEO's performance goals.
 The committee reviews and, in conjunction with management, modifies as required, and recommends the performance goals to the board for approval.
-Review competitiveness Before the end of November every year, the human resources, health and compensation committee: carries out an annual benchmarking review of total compensation, with the help of its independent consultant; establishes and recommends to the board for approval a compensation peer group to use as a reference point for assessing compensation competitiveness; and establishes a performance peer group used as part of the performance vesting conditions for the performance share units under the long-term incentive plan.
-Recommend compensation plan design changes and target total compensation Plan design Management reviews our compensation and benefit programs and makes recommendations to the human resources, health and compensation committee for review and approval in February of each year.
-The committee recommends to the board any changes to the compensation program. - Target compensation The CEO makes recommendations to the human resources, health and compensation committee for target total compensation and compensation mix for each executive.
-The committee, with input from its independent consultant: reviews the CEO's compensation recommendations for senior vice presidents; determines target total compensation and compensation mix for the CEO; recommends to the board target total compensation and compensation mix for the year for the CEO and executives.
-Target total compensation is usually set at the 50th percentile of the compensation peer group, but the board can use its judgment to set it higher or lower, typically between the 25th and 75th percentile depending on the skill, competency and experience of each executive; and determines if any plan changes are required.
-Assess corporate performance At the end of each year, management prepares an analysis of corporate performance against the approved performance goals.
-The human resources, health and compensation committee: reviews management's analysis; consults with external advisors; reviews our performance against the performance peer group; considers the results in the context of market and economic conditions, extraordinary internal and market-related occurrences and other extenuating circumstances; and approves and recommends to the board funding of the short-term incentives and medium-term incentives based on results.
+Review Before the end of November every year, the human resources, health and compensation committee: competitiveness • carries out an annual benchmarking review of total compensation, with the help of its independent consultant: • establishes and recommends to the board for approval a compensation peer group to use as a reference point for assessing compensation competitiveness; and establishes a performance peer group used as part of the performance vesting conditions for the performance share units under the long-term incentive plan.
+Recommend Plan design compensation plan Management reviews our compensation and benefit programs and makes recommendations to the human design changes and resources, health and compensation committee for review and approval in February of each year.
+The target total committee recommends to the board any changes to the compensation program. compensation Target compensation The CEO makes recommendations to the human resources, health and compensation committee for target total compensation and compensation mix for each executive.
+The committee, with input from its independent consultant: • reviews the CEO's compensation recommendations for senior vice presidents; determines target total compensation and compensation mix for the CEO; · recommends to the board target total compensation and compensation mix for the year for the CEO and executives.
+Target total compensation is usually set at the 50th percentile of the compensation peer group, but the board can use its judgment to set it higher or lower, typically between the 25th and 75th percentile depending on the skill, competency and experience of each executive; and